MPratley/website/src/about.md

 # Heya!

 My name's Marcus Pratley.
 I "do computers" (I'm told), with an academic specialism in neural networks, and a professional career in web development.
+This is a test edit.

 I'm currently a: